turbinenreiter/MicroPythonSmallSats/text/Background.md

 The \\gls{ESA} project of porting MicroPython to the LEON platform performed by George Robotics Ltd. [@ESAupy] has shown that the implementation can run on hardware designed for space.
 During this project, several improvements were made that further aid the suitability of MicroPython for space applications:

-* the separation of bytecode-compiler and interpreter, including the creation of a MicroPython cross compiler that allows to compile MicroPython code on a developer machine that can be deployed on the target machine
+* the separation of bytecode-compiler and interpreter, including the creation of a MicroPython cross compiler, that allows to compile MicroPython code on a developer machine, where the resulting byte-code can be deployed on the target machine
 * optimizations to reduce the use of the dynamic heap memory, allowing to run programs with a locked heap to ensure a program is deterministic
 * integration of MicroPython with RTEMS, a \\gls{RTOS} used by \\gls{ESA}